G\^ateaux semiderivative approach applied to shape optimization for contact problems: Conclusion

-In this paper, the concept of Hadamard semiderivative is used to generalize some objects and methods for shape calculus.
-This includes the definition of Hadamard shape semiderivative and of a Hadamard material semiderivative.
-In addition to the chain rule given in \cite{Delfour_2022}, we provide a product rule---that is obtained using the chain rule.
-Further, rules for the material derivative calculus given in \cite{Berggren} are generalized to the Hadamard material semiderivative setting.
-One of the major advantages of the Hadamard shape semiderivative approach developed in this paper is that one no longer needs to regularize variational inequality constrained optimization problems and a limit process as in \cite{LSW2020} can be avoided.
-Beyond that, this paper explains the limiting expression for the shape derivative given in \cite{LSW2020} now as an expression derived from a Hadamard adjoint and, thus, safeguarding techniques as in \cite{LSW2020} are no longer necessary.
-These observations open the door for further potential usage of Hadamard semiderivatives for more complicated variational inequalities than studied in section \ref{sec:Application} and of Hadamard shape semiderivatives of even higher order.
+In this paper, the concept of the Gâteaux semiderivative is used to generalize some objects and methods for shape calculus.
+One of the major advantages of the Gâteaux approach is that one no longer needs to regularize the variational inequality constraint in optimization problems.
+Moreover, a limit process as in \cite{Luft2020} can be avoided.
+Considering Gâteaux semiderivatives results in an approach for the contact problem.
+In addition, this paper explains the limiting expression for the shape derivative given in \cite{Luft2020} now as an expression derived from a Gâteaux adjoint.